Jojoooo1/ethereum-marketplace-with-offchain-implementation/README.md

 8. Account 9 is set to Arbiter
 9. Account 0, 1 are approved store.
 Account 2 is not approved.
 10. Account 4, 5 placed orders
+11. All products and the stores has been added with default picture that you can modify

 - Try approving store not approved.
 Try creating a store from account 3.
 Validate it from admin if wanna use it.
 - Try adding product from approved store